iiab/iiab/roles/remoteit/README.md

    SUMMARY: One or more remote.it "Services" need to be set up (registered) to allow remote access to your IIAB device: https://support.remote.it/hc/en-us/articles/360060992631-Services

-   EXAMPLES: SSH (port 22) and/or http (port 80): https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop
+   EXAMPLES: SSH (port 22) and/or HTTP (port 80): https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop

 ## Docs